 Will I have a full recovery from my Lyme disease symptoms?

-What to ask your doctor about Lyme disease; Lyme borreliosis - questions; Bannwarth syndrome - questions
+What to ask your provider about Lyme disease; Lyme borreliosis - questions; Bannwarth syndrome - questions

 Steere AC.
 Lyme disease (Lyme Borreliosis) due to Borrelia burgdorferi.
-In: Bennett JE, Dolin R, Mandell GL, eds.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 243.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 241.